iechevarria/blog-generator/blog/lego-face-vae/index.md

 ---
-title: Variational autoencoder for Lego faces
+title: Creating and morphing Lego faces with neural networks
 date: 2020-02-03
 ---